Home visit: How we live big in a small space

 A big world view

 Two years ago, Marcia and her husband Daryan packed up their lives and their two children, crossed an ocean and started a new life in a two-bed apartment in Lisbon.
 “I had one suitcase – a big case – but just one, for me and the kids.
-And a feeling that I would come to love our little home with its view over the city’s rooftops to the river, the beautiful colors and the character,” says Marcia.
+And a feeling that I would come to love our little home with its view over the city’s rooftops to the river, the beautiful colours and the character,” says Marcia.

-Live in color
+Live in colour

 Display small reminders of happy times